aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

     CPU times: user 2.18 ms, sys: 3.84 ms, total: 6.02 ms Wall time: 9.55 ms

-The process of adding this fake article demonstrates how to incorporate additional data into the `PèGVector` collection.
+The process of adding this fake article demonstrates how to incorporate additional data into the `PGVector` collection.
 Let's create the Q&A bot.

 ## Documents Q&A Bot Example with LangChain